Professional framework

 Professional standards and the expert role

-This page brings together the methodological and professional principles on which the expert work rests: independence, transparency, clear role boundaries, and an open statement of the limits of the material.
+Expert work here follows methodological and professional principles: independence, transparency, clear role boundaries, and an open statement of the limits of the material.

-These are not merely formal requirements, but standards that directly govern expert work in the individual case.
-They include the separation between fact-finding and expert assessment, the disclosure of foundational facts, and a restrained handling of methodological limits.
+These are not merely formal requirements, but standards for the concrete work in the individual case.
+They include the separation between the factual basis, expert assessment, and legal evaluation, the disclosure of foundational facts, and a restrained handling of methodological limits.

 Role Independent · impartial · bound to the evidential question